 ( Click the arrow in the buttons below for pronunciation. )

-Uniontown is the county seat of Fayette County, in SW Pennsylvania (PA) and is geographically located about 50 miles SE of Pittsburgh, PA, 13 miles SE of Brownsville, PA, 14 miles SW of Connellsville, PA, 30 miles NE of Morgantown, West Virginia and 50 miles NW of Frostburg, Maryland.
+is the county seat of Fayette County, in southwest Pennsylvania (PA) and is geographically located about fifty miles southeast of Pittsburgh, PA, thirteen miles southeast of Brownsville, PA, fourteen miles southwest

 The first European settlers to Fayette County were western explorers, who used an ancient American Indian trail that bisected Fayette County, as part of their journey across the Appalachian Mountains.

 Uniontown was settled in 1768 and lies along Redstone Creek among the rugged foothills of the Allegheny Mountains.

 First known as Beesontown or Beeson's Town, it was laid out by Henry BEESON (pictured), a Quaker, on 4 July 1776, only coincidentally the same date as the United States Declaration of Independence.
 Uniontown was incorporated as a borough on 4 April 1796 and and became the county seat of Fayette county, in 1784.
 Its location on the old National Road, also known as the Cumberland Road, was an important factor in its early development.

 Uniontown was designated as a city on 19 December 1913.

 The National Road routed through Uniontown, in the early 19th century and the town grew along with the road.
 Wagoners, drovers, stage drivers, and mail expresses left their colorful imprints on the road's history.
 With the coming of the railroads to Western Pennsylvania in the 1850's, traffic over the road declined, and after the Civil War it was used chiefly for local trips.